svenefftinge/xtend-gwt-clientbundle/README.md

 As value you should type the alias of resource.
 Later you will use it to access this resource.
 The attribute "csses" is an array of paths to css resources.

-@ImageResource – this annotation is used to specify image resources.
+@ImageResources – this annotation is used to specify image resources.
 As value you should type the path to the directory with images.
 All images from the directory will be added as resources.

 ### Access to resources